stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

 ## June

 {:#selfishmining}
-- **Calculating the selfish mining danger threshold:** Antoine Poinsot [posted][selfish miner post] to Delving Bitcoin an expansion of the math from the 2013 [paper][selfish miner paper] that gave the [selfish mining attack][topic selfish mining] its name.
-Poinsot focused on reproducing one of the conclusions of the paper, proving that a dishonest miner controlling 33% of the total network hashrate, with no additional advantages, can become marginally more profitable on a long term basis than the miners controlling 67% of it.
+- **Calculating the selfish mining danger threshold:** Antoine Poinsot provided an [in-depth explaination][news358 selfish miner] of the math behind the [selfish mining attack][topic selfish mining], based on the 2013 [paper][selfish miner paper] that gave this exploit its name.
+  Poinsot focused on reproducing one of the conclusions of the paper, proving that a dishonest miner controlling 33% of the total network hashrate can become marginally more profitable than the miners controlling 67% of it, by selectively delaying the announcement of some of the new blocks it finds.

 {:#fingerprinting}
-- **Fingerprinting nodes using addr messages:** Daniela Brozzoni [posted][fingerprinting post] to Delving Bitcoin about research she conducted, together with developer Naiyoma, into identifying the same node on multiple networks using the `addr` messages, which are sent by the nodes, through the P2P protocol, to advertise other potential peers.
+- **Fingerprinting nodes using addr messages:** Developers Daniela Brozzoni and Naiyoma presente the [results][news360 fingerprinting] of their research, which focused on identifying the same node on multiple networks using the `addr` messages, which are sent by the nodes, through the P2P protocol, to advertise other potential peers.
   Brozzoni and Naiyoma were able to fingerprint individual nodes using details from their specific address messages, allowing them to identify the same node running on multiple networks (such as IPv4 and [Tor][topic anonymity networks]).
-Researchers suggested two possible mitigations, either removing timestamps from address messages or, if the timestamps are kept, randomizing them slightly to make them less specific to particular nodes.
+  Researchers suggested two possible mitigations, either totally removing timestamps from address messages or randomizing them slightly to make them less specific to particular nodes.

 {:#garbledlocks}
-- **Garbled locks:** Robin Linus [posted][bitvm3 post] to Delving Bitcoin to announce a significant reduction in the amount of onchain space required by [BitVM][topic acc]-style contracts.
-Based on an [idea][delbrag rubin] by Jeremy Rubin, the new approach leverages [Garbled Circuits][garbled circuits wiki], a cryptographic primitive that makes onchain SNARK verification a thousand times more efficient than the BitVM2 implementation, at the cost of requiring a multi-terabyte offchain setup.
+- **Garbled locks:** In June, Robin Linus presented [a proposal][news359 bitvm3] for improving [BitVM][topic acc]-style contracts, based on an [idea][delbrag rubin] by Jeremy Rubin.
+  The new approach leverages [garbled circuits][garbled circuits wiki], a cryptographic primitive that makes onchain SNARK verification a thousand times more efficient than the BitVM2 implementation, promising a significant reduction in the amount of onchain space required.
+Hoever, it comes at the cost of requiring a multi-terabyte offchain setup.

-  On the same topic, Liam Eagen [posted][eagen ml] to the Bitcoin-Dev mailing list about a [paper][eagen paper] he has written about a new mechanism for creating [accountable computing contracts][topic acc] based on Garbled Circuits, called Glock (Garbled Locks).
+  Later, in August, Liam Eagen [posted][news369 eagen] to the Bitcoin-Dev mailing list about his research [paper][eagen paper] a new mechanism for creating [accountable computing contracts][topic acc] based on garbled circuits, called Glock (garbled locks).
 While the approach is similar, Eagen's research is independent from Linus'.
 According to Eagen, Glock allows for a 550x reduction of onchain data compared to BitVM2.